quic-s/quics-protocol/README.md

 The header length word is 16 bits.
 It indicates the length of the following Header message.
 The Header is in protocol buffer format.

-The Header describes the message type, request type, and request id.
-The message type is specified the data structure(message, file, or file with message).
+The Header describes the request type, and request id.
+The request type is specified the data structure(bmessage, file, or file with bmessage).

-The request type is specified the handler to use on the receiving side.
-The request id is used to match the response from the receiving side.

 Message length word is 32 bits.
-It indicates the length of the following Message message.
-So, the maximum size of the message is 4GB.
+It indicates the length of the following BMessage message.
+So, the maximum size of the bmessage is 4GB.

-The Message is just bytes data.
-So, user's need to serialize and deserialize the data.
+The BMessage is just bytes data.
+So, users need to serialize and deserialize the data.

 - File